I am passionate about exotic animals and have owned several in the past. I adore writing articles about their sensitive care requirements.

 The protein content should be at around 30–40%, and the fat content should not be higher than 10–15%.

-If your hedgehog is extremely active or recovering from an illness, a slightly higher fat percentage will not hurt him, but pygmies are very prone to obesity and fatty liver disease when kept as pets.
+If your hedgehog is extremely active or recovering from an illness, a slightly higher fat percentage will not hurt him, but pygmy hedgehogs are very prone to obesity and fatty liver disease when kept as pets.
 You want to do all that you can to ensure that they are mainly consuming protein, as this is what they need to maintain muscle mass, avoid illnesses such as diabetes and live into old age like my beautiful little guy did.

-You should strive to include as many brands as possible.
-None of us know exactly what pygmy hegdehogs require to be as healthy as possible regarding mironutrients, so it is safest to feed them a mix of as many different high-end cat food as possible.
+I recommend striving to include as many brands as possible.
+None of us know exactly what pygmy hedgehogs require to be as healthy as possible regarding micronutrients, so it is safest to feed them a mix of many different high-end cat food.

 Notice that the above brands all include the word "light" in them.
-This is because they are low in fat and high in protein, which is ideal for your pygmy hedgehog.
+This is because they are low in fat and high in protein, which is conducive to keeping your hedgehog lean and athletic.